 I’ve just helped a large corporate with their web site and edited about 500 pages into shape.
 It was a challenge, but we’ve now got a site that works with a consistent style across the site.

 Except for one section.

 I had a discussion with one manager who didn’t like the style.
 She didn’t like the choice of words.
-The on-staff editor and myself spoke with her at length about how the target audience would benefit from it, but she wasn’t having it.
+Along with the on-staff editor, I spoke with her at length about how the target audience would benefit from it, but she wasn’t having it.
 ‘I will not have MY web site include words that I wouldn’t use!’ was her rant.

 Which led me to this question – who is your web site for?

 I asked this manager how many times she would visit the site after launch.
 She said, not many she’s far too busy.
 I asked this manager how many times she would buy something or book services through this page.
 She said ‘never’.

 So I asked her to think about why she wanted her site to read like it was written for her if she never intended visiting it.